-At registration
+At registration ,

-October 15 (Fall)

-and March 15 (Spring)1/3
+October 15 (Fall) and March 15 (Spring) ,

-November 15 (Fall)

-and April 15 (Spring)1/3
+November 15 (Fall) and April 15 (Spring) ,

 A \$25 deferred payment fee will be added to the student's account payable at registration.
-Any student who fails to make payment on or before the due dates will be charged a late fee of \$25 and will be considered ineligible for further participation in the deferred payment plan.
+Any student who fails to make payment on or before the due dates will be charged a late payment fee of \$25.
 There is no deferred payment plan for summer sessions.